Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

         - scripts/setup_package_script.sql
     ```

-From the project's root, create a new folder and name it **scripts**, inside, put the following file:
+From the project's root, create a new folder and name it **scripts**.
+Inside, create the following file (we will add content to it later):

 -  setup_package_script.sql